lizre/learn-actions/README.md

-# Learn Automation with GitHub Actions
+d# Learn Automation with GitHub Actions

 ### A guide for the bewildered
 GitHub Actions learning resources aren't made for non-technical people new to automation.
 It's too bad because it's an otherwise accessible way to learn about automation.
 This repo should help with that.